Barbershop 2: Back in Business: Box office

-Barbershop 2 opened at #1 with $24,241,612.
+Barbershop 2 opened at #1 with $24,241,612, beating Miracle and You Got Served.
 The $30 million production would go on to gross $65,111,277 in the domestic box office and $860,036 internationally for a worldwide total of $65,971,313.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 69% based on reviews from 127 critics, with an average rating of 6.30/10.
 The site's critical consensus reads, "The humor is less sharp and more warm-hearted this time around, and the characters are enjoyable to revisit."
 On Metacritic, the film has a score of 59 out of 100 based on reviews from 34 critics.

 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times wrote: "Did I like the film?
 Yeah, kinda, but not enough to recommend.
 The first film arrived with freshness and an unexpected zing, but this one seems too content to follow in its footsteps."

-Variety's Todd McCarthy called it "A less raucous and more serious-minded neighborhood comedy than its entertaining predecessor."
+Varietys Todd McCarthy called it "A less raucous and more serious-minded neighborhood comedy than its entertaining predecessor."